 Tom Watson is a frequent speaker and commentator on trends and issues related to media, technology and society and has appeared on shows ranging from CNN’s Moneyline to NPR’s All Things Considered.
 He has spoken at venues that have included the Global Philanthropy Forum, Clinton Global Initiative, Conrad N. Hilton Humanitarian Symposium, the Skoll World Forum, MIT Enterprise Forum, the Conference Board, Boardsource Leadership Forum, the Forum on Philanthropy, Association of Fundraising Professionals, and the Performance Institute as well as in university settings, including Harvard Business School, Columbia Business School, New York University and City University London.
 Previously, he served as adjunct professor in the master’s program for philanthropy at New York University.

-Tom is a member of the Board of Directors of BronxWorks, the largest nonprofit settlement house in the Bronx.
+Tom is a member of the Board of Directors of BronxWorks, the largest nonprofit settlement house in the Bronx, and the Ms. Foundation for Women, which is working for women’s rights, equality and justice.
 Tom was a member of the the La Pietra Coalition to Advance Women in the World, an international group of activists working to change the perception of women’s status in society.
 He holds a degree in English literature from Columbia University, where he served as an adjunct professor of new media at Columbia’s Graduate School of Journalism.
 He lives in Mount Vernon, NY with his wife, artist Beryl Watson, and their three children, Veronica, Kelsey and Devon.

 Email: tom <at> causewired.com